Aqueum/UFS-Portfolio/README.md

 wouldn't use it in a production site, but assume that Udacity reviewers will have up to date browsers...
 Is there a more stable means of passing variables in CSS, or a way to prefix this.

+## Prefixing
+CSS is still to be prefixed, is this something we should do with all flex CSS?

 # Files
 ## JaneDoette2.html